ClinicalDataScience/ML-MRI-Reconstruction/README.md

 # Fast machine learning reconstruction of radially undersampled k-space data in interventional MRI
-This repository contains code for the fast machine learning (ML) reconstruction of radially undersampled 2D k-space data for data acquired during MR-guided percutaneous interventions.
+This repository contains code for the fast machine learning (ML) reconstruction of radially undersampled 2D k-space data acquired during MR-guided percutaneous interventions.

 The code has been developed for the paper *"Fast machine learning reconstruction of radially undersampled k-space data in interventional MRI"* by Topalis et al..